 Social media also houses an authentic brand story that is told by your audience.
 Unlike other marketing platforms, social media allows for a two-way storytelling process.
-This means that while you are sharing a story about your brand to your audience, they could also be sharing a story about your brand to their audience.
+This means that while you are sharing a story about your brand to your audience, they could also be sharing a creative story about your brand to their audience.

 See How St. Regis Grew Engagement on Facebook by 72X